Sonya Landesmann BA(Hons), PG Dip, UKCP reg.

 I have experience of working in GP practices, and in an NHS hospital psychotherapy department, in MIND and in private practice.
 I have worked with a wide range of people bringing many different issues,problems and experiences.
 I have worked with people in long term therapy and short term.
 We could discuss what would be best for you.

-I am a member of the separation and reunion forum which is concerned with issues to do with separation and migration and started from a research project into these issues in the Caribbean community in the UK.
+I am a management committee member of the separation and reunion forum which is concerned with issues to do with separation and migration and started from a research project into these issues in the Caribbean community in the UK.

 I started my training in 1991 and have been UKCP registered since 1998.
 I abide by the UKCP's code of conduct and ethics.
 My training was intensive and provided me with the skills necessary to listen with thought and care to what someone seeking my help needs.